 Unfortunately, this deal is also no longer available.
 But we never know if Shopify decides to bring it back someday.

 This deal was offered as part of the COVID-19 Response not long after the breakout of the pandemic.
-During this time, physical stores around the world struggled a lot, and moving online was a must for them.
-The Shopify 3 month free trial has given businesses great support at the time, and was well accepted.
+During this time, physical stores around the world struggled a lot, and moving was a must for them.
+The Shopify 3-month free trial gave businesses great support at the time and was well accepted.

 You can always check out Shopify’s Free Trial page to keep yourself up to date with all of Shopify’s promotions.